edwinchoate/edwinchoate.github.io/_case_studies/taxslayer-pro-ecommerce.md

 After discussions with stakeholders, I realized it would be adding significant technical effort to introduce a shopping cart.
 Since the user would likely only have one thing to purchase, the software, there wasn't much value in having a cart: it'd be a cart that'd always hold just one item.
 So, I decided it'd be best to simplify the whole thing and have the choice of product package be integrated into the purchase flow, removing the need to have a cart.

-Among other things, removing the cart solved an important risk: the possibility of users adding a first-time purchase to their cart, not realizing the renewal was technically a separate SKU.
+Among other things, removing the cart mitigated an important risk: the risk of an existing customer thinking the way they're supposed to renew their software is to repurchase it online (which is not correct).
+We were able to work out a flow that did the proper routing automatically to prevent this error scenario.

 <figure>
     <img alt="a page titled Review Your Order showing the contents of the customer's order" src="/assets/img/taxslayer-pro-ecommerce/review-concept.png">